fluffy/moq-files/draft-jennings-moq-files.md

 JSON object contains information about the MoQT object as well as pointers to the where the original data can be found.

-The following fields are defined for JSON object:
+The following fields are defined for each JSON object:

 * trackNamespace: Array of strings that have a Base64 encoded version of the data in each tuple of MoQT Track Namespace as defined in {{MoQT}}.